How to find the best schools in Bali in 2022

 Some people just use a tutor as an alternative to school altogether or compliment it with online distance learning.
 Many of these tutors specialise in a particular subject or can assist across a few areas.
 Maths, English, Science and Bahasa tend to be the most popular.

 You can find a tutor a few different ways: through the school community, chatting to other expat parents, Facebook groups, tutor agencies, and small tutor businesses.
 Tutoring can be a lot more economical when comparing to what we would pay back at home.
 Some offer private tutoring in your home or small groups at various setups.
+There is also the option of looking beyond at online tutoring from your home country or beyond.

 What extracurricular activities can children do in Bali?